Experimental characterization of cohesive laws for mode-II interlaminar fracture in geometrically scaled composites using through-thickness deformation analysis: Experimental results

-For a detailed analysis of local fracture behaviors, this work proposes a through-thickness analysis of in-plane displacement.
-In this method, the DIC data sets were further analyzed in the form of $u_1$ variation through the thickness (i.e., the $z$--axis).
-This analysis was intended to characterize the evolution of separation during the interlaminar fracture process.
+For a detailed analysis of local fracture behaviors, this work proposes a through-thickness analysis of in-plane displacements as the final step.
+In this method, the DIC data sets were further analyzed in the form of $u_1$ variation through the thickness (i.e., the $z$ axis).
+This analysis was intended to characterize the development of separation during the mode-II interlaminar fracture process.
+The implementation of the proposed method is introduced in this section.